Slickytail/ComfyUI-InstantX-IPAdapter-SD3/README.md

 Download [`ip-adapter.bin` from the original repository](https://huggingface.co/InstantX/SD3.5-Large-IP-Adapter/blob/main/ip-adapter.bin), and place it in the `models/ipadapter` folder of your ComfyUI installation.
 (I suggest renaming it to something easier to remember).

 Download [`siglip_vision_patch14_384.safetensors` from ComfyUI's rehost](https://huggingface.co/Comfy-Org/sigclip_vision_384) and place it in the `models/clip_vision` folder.
 The original model was trained on [google/siglip-400m-patch14-384](https://huggingface.co/google/siglip-so400m-patch14-384).
-To be honest, I'm not sure where the comfy rehost model comes from, but it gives very similar results.
+To be honest, I'm not sure where the comfy rehost model comes from, but it gives very similar results: so I suspect that it's a slightly modified version of the original google model.

 ## Usage
 The IP-Adapter can be used with **Stable Diffusion 3.5 Large** and **Stable Diffusion 3.5 Large Turbo**.